pghatani0811/Data-Science-Project-1/README.md

 This project studies an active lease asset report for Lexmark International Inc.

-The goal is to identify ways to reduce costs, lower contract risks, and improve lease management.
-The analysis looks at asset rental costs, lease contracts, missing data, and the factors that affect monthly rental payments.
+The main goal of this portfolio is to identify ways to reduce costs, lower contract risks, and improve lease management.
+The analysis looks at asset rental costs, lease contracts, missing data, and the factors that affect monthly rental payments

 Using data analysis, charts, and machine learning, the project turns raw lease data into useful business information that helps with financial and business decisions.